-has the second highest variance, and so on.
+matrix being diagonalized were ordered so that the eigenvalues are sorted in descending order along the diagonal of $\Lambda$ .
+We now have two very useful facts about $\{n\}$ : (a) every pair of distinct components has covariance zero, and so has correlation zero; (b) the first component has the highest variance, the second component has the second highest variance, and so on.
 We can rotate and translate any blob into a coordinate system that has these properties.
 In this coordinate system, we can describe the blob simply by giving the variances of each component - the covariances are zero.

 Translating a blob of data doesn't change the scatterplot matrix in any interesting way (the axes change, but the picture doesn't).
 Rotating a blob produces really interesting results, however.
-Figure 11.9 shows the dataset of figure 11.4, translated to the origin and rotated to diagonalize it.
+Figure 11.18 shows the dataset of figure 11.4, translated to the origin and rotated to diagonalize it.
 Now we do not have names for each component of the data (they're linear combinations of the original components), but each pair is now not correlated.
 This blob has some interesting shape features.
-Figure 11.9 shows the gross shape of the blob best.
+Figure 11.18 shows the gross shape of the blob best.
 Each panel of this figure has the same scale in each direction.
-You can see the blob extends about 80 units in direction 1, but only about 15 units in direction 2, and much less in the other two directions.
-You should think of this blob as being rather cigar-shaped; it's long in one direction, but there isn't much in the others.
-The cigar metaphor isn't perfect because there aren't any 4 dimensional cigars, but it's helpful.
-You can think of each panel of this figure as showing views down each of the four axes of the cigar.
+You can see the blob extends about 80 units in direction 1, but only about 15 units in direction 2, and much less in the